Sign in

 Joe,

-There are many "school's of design" when it comes to linear "guidance" systems.
-My background is in machine automation design and fabrication, thus each use has it's pro's and con's -
+There are many design philosophies for linear "guidance" systems.
+My background is in machine automation design and fabrication, so each application has its pros and cons, usually balancing cost, reliability, and serviceability.

-I will let Gerald, if he chooses, to explain the big differences and subsequent challenges with lead screw, linear rail systems vs. captured track and rack and pinion drive systems for a cnc router table application.
-Other machine and movements require their own considerations.
+I'll let Gerald, if he chooses, explain the significant differences and challenges between lead screw, linear rail systems, and captured track, rack, and pinion drive systems for a CNC router table application.
+Other machines and movements require their own considerations.

 Regards,